LASY-org/lasy/docs/source/user_guide/index.rst

 #############

 We will try a simple example to get familiar with the code structure and to verify the installation was successful.
-Let's generate a Gaussian pulse at focus, propagate it backwards by one Rayleigh length (the pulse is then located ahead of the focal plane) and then output it to a file.
+Let's generate a Gaussian pulse at focus, propagate it backwards by one Rayleigh length (the pulse is then located upstream of the focal plane) and then output it to a file.

 ..  code-block:: python
    :caption: First lets load in the required functions from the library.